Perform analytics with Azure Machine Learning Studio (classic) using a SQL Server database

 The status bar at the bottom displays Connected to Data Management Gateway Cloud Service along with a green check mark.

-Azure Machine Learning Studio also gets updated when the registration is successful.
+Azure Machine Learning Studio (classic) also gets updated when the registration is successful.

 In the Download and register data gateway dialog, click the check mark to complete the setup.
 The Settings page displays the gateway status as "Online".
 In the right-hand pane, you'll find status and other useful information.